andrewdaoust/cka-prep/docs/fundamentals/chapter09.md

 Other steps, like checking the Network Policies and firewalls can also be done.
 These will be covered more in a later chapter.

+## Lab Exercises

+### Lab 9.1 - Deploy a new Service

+Services are Kubernetes objects which define policies to access logical sets of Pods.
+They are typically assigned `labels` so that there is persistent access, even when front or back end containers are terminated and replaced.

+Native applications can use the `Endpoint` API for access but non-native apps can use a virtual IP-based bridge to access the Pods.
+These use a ServiceType which could be one of the following:
+- ClusterIP - default and only exposes a cluster internal IP, so external access is prevented.
+- NodePort - exposes a node IP on a static port.
+A ClusterIP is created in the background.